Mortgage rate predictions 2025: Are mortgage rates going down?

 What’s happening to interest rates in other countries?

 In recent years, the UK has had one of the highest interest rates in the G7.
 The European Central Bank (ECB) started to cut its main interest rate for the eurozone in June 2024 from an all-time high of 4%.
-After a series of cuts it now stands at 2.75%.
-While the US’s central bank, the Federal Reserve, has held interest rates following cuts at three meetings in a row, meaning its key lending rate has a target range of 4.25% to 4.5%, reports the BBC.
+After a series of cuts it now stands at 2.25%.
+While the US’s central bank, the Federal Reserve, cut rates three times in the latter part of 2024.
+But it held interest rates in March, leaving its key lending rate with a target range of 4.25% to 4.5%, reports the BBC.

 Frequently asked questions